xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 Examples:

-- Detect abnormal behaviours
+- Detect abnormal behaviors

 ### Semi-Supervised

-Only some (usually a small amount of data) is lablled
+Only some (usually a small amount of data) is labelled

 - Half way between supervised and unsupervised learning
-- Learn from lablled and unlablled data
+- Learn from labelled and unlabelled data

 ### Reinforcement